marshkt0/academic-kickstart/content/authors/admin/_index.md

 <p>&nbsp;</p>
 ### Testimonials

-"Failure to thrive" *- EMT, circa 2015*

-"The saddest person I know" *- Assisting Editor at [Respected Literary Magazine]*
+"One of the most unique individuals I've ever met" *- Former Therapist*

 "Very forgettable" *- High School Classmate*

+"Embodiment of the Divine Feminine" *- Another Therapist*

 "I think we should break up" *- My Girlfriend*

 "That is NOT my child" *- My Mom, moments after my birth*

+"Failure to thrive" *- EMT, circa 2015*

 "..." *- Everyone*